Jallah/EasyProt/README.md

 - Add some interOp code so you dont't have to add a ref to FSharp.Core to your C# project
 - Add C# exaples to README
 - Fix mono build failure
+- Add a flow chart image for the communication

 ## ISSUES
 - FAKE does not support NUNIT >=3 yet: https://github.com/fsharp/FAKE/issues/1010